stormchaserroleplaying/stormchaserRPG/Talents/Gunslinger/index.md

 #### **Cost:** 5 Character Points
 *In combat, you find your flow with deadly efficiency.*

-Whenever you hit a creature with a ranged weapon attack, the lowest number you must roll on the d20 to score a critical hit with subsequent ranged weapon attacks decreases by one.
-You can gain this benefit multiple times, but it can’t reduce the threshold for scoring a critical hit below 16.
+Whenever you hit a creature with a ranged weapon attack, the lowest number you must roll on the d20 to score maximum damage with subsequent ranged weapon attacks decreases by one.
+You can gain this benefit multiple times, but it can’t reduce the threshold for dealing maximum damage below 16.

 You lose this benefit if you miss with an attack, you become incapacitated, or if your turn ends and you haven’t attacked a creature since your last turn.